4 Things to Know about Your Car and API Security

 The success of automotive manufacturers will depend on protecting the data that their innovative new services support.
 Car manufacturers must take the initiative to apply the controls needed to secure their and their customers’ sensitive and critical data.
 The consequences exceed brand reputational damage and business costs – although both are significant.
 The mayhem that can be caused could include live and death situations resulting in catastrophe.

 The Salt Security API Protection Platform helps organizations build a complete and accurate API inventory, uncover API attacks in runtime, and gain insights to remediate vulnerabilities and strengthen API development.
-To learn more, contact us.
+To learn more, contact us or schedule a personalized demo.